- As you might have noticed, Flash Player is now disabled by default in Google Chrome.

-However, a Settings tweak allows you to turn on Adobe Flash Player for a specific website.
+However, a tweak in the settings area allows you to turn on Adobe Flash Player for a specific website.

-What to do if Google Chrome blocks Flash Player?
+What can I do if Google Chrome blocks Flash Player?

-- Navigate to the address bar, type chrome://settings/content and hit the Enter key.
+- Type chrome://settings/content in the address bar and hit the Enter key.

-- The Content Settings page will open on your screen.
-Scroll down on the page and select the Flash option.
+- Scroll down on the page and select the Flash option.

-- On the Flash page and turn on the Ask first (recommended) toggle button.
+- Turn on the Ask first (recommended) toggle button.
 This option will allow you to use Flash for websites.

 - Open the website that uses the Flash player.
 The Plugin blocked message will appear in the address bar.

-- Click the lock icon that is available at the extreme left side of the address bar.
+- Click the lock icon on the left side of the address bar.

 - Finally, navigate to the specific page and reload it to apply the new settings.

 Now you can view the Flash content that is available on the webpage.
 You might need to click the Flash content to load it.
 The browser will display the following message on your screen: